-- Reviewing the scope of the legislative framework periodically - Developing legislation needed for the road safety strategy with due consideration to costeffectiveness, practicality and public acceptability - Consolidating legislation - Securing legislative time for road safety

-This function ensures that legislative instruments for road safety are well-matched to the road safety task.
-Road safety legislation typically addresses land use, planning, road, vehicle, and user safety standards and rules and compliance regimes, as well as post-impact medical care.
+- Reviewing the scope of the legislative framework periodically - Developing legislation needed for the road safety strategy with due consideration to costeffectiveness, practicality and public acceptability - Consolidating legislation - Securing legislative time for road safety user safety standards and rules and compliance regimes, as well as post-impact medical care.
 A mixture of specialist legislative and technical expertise is needed within government to develop and consult on enforceable standards and rules with due consideration to cost, effectiveness, practicality and public acceptability (Bliss & Breen, 2009).
-For example, an expert evaluation of the EU Directive 2008/96/EC on road infrastructure safety management on the TEN-T network and increased the use of cost-effective procedures for addressing infrastructure-related road safety priorities.
-However, it also highlighted areas for improvement and further development including more prescriptive guidance on the legislation's application and the need for sustainable funding to facilitate this, and the extension of the legislation's scope to other road types (Transport & Mobility Leuven, 2014).